SaDiablo/GenshinCompanion/README.md

 To use resin timer:

-- Simply go into your map, check how much time is left till "Fully replenished" (by pressing on the resin counter in top right in game) and insert that into "Enter time here:" box and press start
+- Check on your ingame map how much time is left till "Fully replenished" by pressing on the resin counter in top right in game and insert that into "Enter time here:" box and press start

 ### Changelog

 #### 2021-08-28

 Genshin Companion 1.1 Released!

 - Graphical rework for more modern look
 - Automatic saving
 - Color scheme is now system theme dependent